What is Family Day Care?

 Educators are monitored, supported and trained by our qualified staff, working closely with the children, educators and families.
 Excellence In Care educators are required to:

-- hold a current positive blue card, police check for themselves and other occupants in their homes must have a current positive blue card
+- Hold a current positive blue card; police check for themselves, and other occupants within their household must also attain a current, positive blue card

 Check us out on Facebook

 As part of the national child care framework, our Family Day Care Educators abide by state licensing, national standards, individual scheme policies and Family Day Care Quality Assurance Guidelines to ensure that the quality of care is of the highest standard.

 The NQF introduced a new quality standard in 2012 to improve education and care across long day care, family day care, preschool/kindergarten, and outside school hours care services.

 The NQF includes:

 All services approved under the Education and Care Services National Law are assessed and rated by their state or territory regulatory authority.
 Services are assessed against the 7 quality areas of the National Quality Standard (NQS) and given an overall rating based on these results.

 Family Day Care provides an affordable child care option for parents.
 Prices for care are individual to each educator, within relevant government regulations.
 The cost of care is charged based on an hourly rate.

 Excellence in Care is an approved childcare provider.
 As such, parents may be able to claim the Australian Government Child Care Subsidies (CCS) where applicable.